-Air quality, temperature, and relative humidity are measured directly at the CERV, and then displayed on the integrated touchscreen, or relayed wirelessly to the touchscreen controller, allowing flexibility to locate the controller wherever convenient.
+In addition to the built-in touchscreen controller, the Wireless Remote Touchscreen Controller allows flexibility to locate the controller wherever convenient.
 The wireless controller can be placed on a flat surface or mounted to a wall using the bracket attached to the back of the controller enclosure.
 A wall outlet is all that is needed to plug in the power supply.
 CERV setpoints and configurations are stored locally on the CERV's control board memory, so powering the touchscreen is not necessary for the CERV to operate.
-Checking CERV status or making any changes will require use of either the touchscreen controller or the CERV-ICE internet gateway, which allows online control and monitoring as well as other features.
-More information on CERV-ICE can be found at http://buildequinox.com/products/cerv/cerv-ice/.